sarahciston/codingcare/posts/0critintro.md

 **These are not metaphors but material, infrastructures undergirding systems that uphold power — woven into the warp and weft.**

+>"prehistory of fabric looms and stringed musical instruments, as technologies for exploring what the one-dimensionality of string can generate when it is placed under tension." [@sedgwickWeatherProust2012]

 >"This crude model of the user and the used has legitimized the scientific projects, colonial adventures, sexual relations, and even the artistic endeavors of the modern world.
 It continues to inform the deployment of even the most complex machines. [...]
 The user and the used are merely the perceptible elements, the identifiable components which are thrown up by-and serve also to contain-far more complex processes.
 The weaver and the loom, the surfer and the Net: none of them are anything without the engineerings which they both capture and perpetuate." (@plantZerosOnes1998, p.
 77)

 >"Written out of an official history which draws them in as its minor footnotes to itself, cloths, weavers, and their skills turn out to be far in advance of the art forms digitization supersedes." (@plantZerosOnes1998, p.
 190)